cerico/brockholes/_posts/2015-05-10-ionic---allowing-users-to-display-their-own-content-in-an-iframe.md

 Here we create a new product, push it into the current products array, and then add it in localstorage, before returning the products array back to the controller

-we set the packageUrl to the cordova.file.dataDirectory, plus the products subdirector we specifed all zips to go in, plus the product.name, and finally index.html, now back in the controller
+we set the packageUrl to the cordova.file.dataDirectory, plus the products subdirectory we specifed all zips to go in, plus the product.name, and finally index.html, now back in the controller

         {%highlight javascript%}
+                //js/controllers/productsController.js
               package.syncing = false
               package.downloaded = true
               package.active = true